 \section{Introduction}

+Throughout this paper we work in the piecewise linear category.
 A spatial graph is an embedding of a finite graph into a 3-manifold.
 Suzuki \cite{Su} introduced the notion of the neighborhood equivalence for spatial graphs.
-Two spatial graphs are neighborhood equivalent if they have the same regular neighborhoods up to isotopy of the 3-manifold.
+Two spatial graphs are neighborhood equivalent if they have the same regular neighborhood up to isotopy of the 3-manifold.
 Ishii \cite{Ishi} reformulated this notion as a handlebody-knot which is an embedding of a handlebody into a 3-manifold.
 If the genus of the handlebody is 1, the handlebody-knot is regarded as an ordinary knot.

-A handlebody-knot is represented by a diagram of a spatial trivalent graph whose regular neighborhood is isotopic to the handlebody-knot.
-Ishii \cite{Ishi} also showed that the two diagrams representing the same handlebody-knot are transformed to each other by a sequence of six local moves called ``Reidemeister moves'' for handlebody-knots.
-Five of them are Reidemeister moves for isotopy of spatial trivalent graphs.
-Therefore we can make invariants of handlebody-knots from invariants of trivalent graphs modifying to suffice the new Reidemeister move.
+A handlebody-knot in the 3-sphere $S^3$ is represented by a diagram of a spatial trivalent graph whose regular neighborhood is isotopic to the handlebody-knot.
+Ishii \cite{Ishi} showed that two diagrams representing the same handlebody-knot are transformed to each other by a sequence of six local moves called ``Reidemeister moves'' for handlebody-knots.
+Five of them are the Reidemeister moves for spatial trivalent graphs.
+Therefore, we can make invariants of handlebody-knots from invariants of spatial trivalent graphs by modifying them to satisfy the new Reidemeister move.

-In this paper we construct quantum $\mathcal{U}_q(\mathfrak{sl}_2)$ type invariants for handlebody-knots in a 3-sphere $S^3$ via Yokota's invariants \cite{YO}, which are quantum $\mathcal{U}_q(\mathfrak{sl}_2)$ type invariants for spatial graphs in $S^3$.
-Yokota's invariants are generalized to the Relativistic invariants \cite{BGM} for spatial graphs in any closed oriented 3-manifolds.
-The arguments in this paper holds for Relativistic invariants and our invariants are generalized for any closed oriented 3-manifolds.
+In this paper we construct quantum $\mathcal{U}_q(\mathfrak{sl}_2)$ type invariants for handlebody-knots in $S^3$ via Yokota's invariants \cite{YO} which are quantum $\mathcal{U}_q(\mathfrak{sl}_2)$ type invariants for spatial graphs in $S^3$.
+Yokota's invariants are generalized to the relativistic invariants \cite{BGM} for spatial graphs in any closed oriented 3-manifold.
+The arguments in this paper hold for the relativistic invariants and our invariants are generalized for any closed oriented 3-manifold.
 In this paper we focus on Yokota's invariants since it is essential.

 There are various invariants for handlebody-knots.
-Alexander ideals are known as invariants for neighborhood equivalent classes of spatial graphs \cite{Kin} that are handlebody-knots.
-Invariants using Fox coloring \cite{Ishi} and quandle cocycle invariants \cite{Ishi, IshiIwa} were also defined.
+The Alexander ideals are known as invariants for neighborhood equivalence classes of spatial graphs \cite{Kin} that are handlebody-knots.
+Invariants using the Fox coloring \cite{Ishi} and quandle cocycle invariants \cite{Ishi, IshiIwa} were also defined for handlebody-knots.
 However quantum type invariants for handlebody-knots have not been defined yet \footnote{A construction of quantum invariants for handlebody-knots via Yetter-Drinfeld module was announced by \cite{IshiMas}.} .